 Liaisons will be reminded to focus on maintaining guides twice per year during July and January.
 An RIS calendar reminder has been added to the first days of these months, and reminders will be sent to the Instruction Team at the beginning of these months.

 5. Update content.
 Perhaps try to prioritize which guides should be updated first.
 Course guides that supplement classes coming up might take precedence.
 Or, a Subject or Topic guide that is in need of some serious TLC might be first to tackle.
+Do a sweep through the databases in your area(s) to update/omit any databases that have been added or discontinued.

 Libguides' Link Checker reporting tool allows you to sweep through your guides for dead or inaccurate links.